Carrot Star Bites are made with only 4 ingredients and are a great toddler snack or lunchbox filler.

 - Eggs

-- In a small mixing bowl, mix the grated carrot with some water, cover and microwave on high for 3 mins.
+- In a small mixing bowl, mix the grated carrot with water, cover and microwave on high for 3 mins.
 Alternatively, you can steam or boil.

 - Drain the carrots, place them on a clean cloth / absorbent paper and squeeze out the excess liquid.